makerspacelt/airsoft-bomb-prop/sw/README.md

 [ ] Implement complete reset of state for each game mode
 [ ] Implement more frequent display update for progress bars
 [ ] Different key press tones for C/D buttons (as per spec.)
-[ ] At any given point if the D + * are pressed for 10s user should be returned to main menu
+[ ] At any given point if the D + * are pressed for 10s user should be returned to main menu.
+UPDATE: The function is implemented on * key only because for some reason the keypad does not support multiple inputs at once
 [ ] * should clear any input
+[ ] Game delay timer at first render shows 00:00 probably due to invalid sequence of update execution